MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

 Fallback
 --------

-A GPU may not be able to manage all drawing function use cases.
+A GPU may not be able to manage all the drawing functions.
 For instance, it cannot manage all image formats, or it cannot manage all rotation angles, etc.
 In that case, the drawing function can call the software drawing function instead.